al1brn/geonodes/doc/shader.md

 to_rgb()
 ```

-> Method ERROR: Node 'Shader to RGB' not found
+> Node ERROR: Node 'Shader to RGB' not found

 #### Information:
 - **Socket** : self